Feng Shui for the Holidays

 Holiday Feng Shui is all about creating meaning!

 I was feeling some trepidation as I prepared to trim our Christmas tree this past week.
 It’s usually a project that I love to tackle with my two children, but I was on my own this year as my kids are grown and out living their lives.
 Would I feel sad?
 No, not when I opened up that box of ornaments and greeted some very old friends waiting patiently to share their stories again.
 Everything is alive with energy, connected to us and changing.
 It’s the primary tenet of Feng Shui and it’s very easily understood when you think about Christmas ornaments or any traditional holiday item that’s displayed.
-The ornaments that have survived the many years I’ve decorated a tree are uniquely connected to me and my family and imbued with meaning and polished with stories, in the year after year of remembering where they came from.
-Here are some of my favorites that hang on our tree every year:

 Feng Shui bed placement and other guest room ideas!

 If you are lucky, you will have guests coming and going over the next six weeks blessing your home with love and laughter, great conversation, fabulous food and gifts.
 Feng Shui principles can help you prepare for them and keep your home running smoothly.
 With Feng Shui, we’re always looking to make our spaces safe, comfortable and harmonious.
-We know that all things are alive with energy, connected and changing and that small adjustments can often reap exactly the change we’re hoping for.
-Let’s apply our principles to the influx of holiday guests!

 Easy Feng Shui help for the Holidays!

 The purpose of using the tools of Feng Shui in our environments is to make them safe, comfortable places of dynamic harmony.
 Our homes and workplaces are meant to nurture, protect and support our growth and movement through life.
 Our environments can support our desires – this is particularly important during the hectic holidays.
-Following is an action plan for how to make your home help you achieve your goals.
-The Feng Shui principle is underlined; the action is in bold.